Kudasai03/FPT_GGMaps_Review_Scraper_NLP/README.md

 The primary goal of this assignment is to develop a robust framework for collecting, processing, and analyzing Google Reviews.
 This framework will enable us to uncover trends, patterns, and sentiments that can inform business strategies and enhance customer engagement.

 This repository includes the code and documentation for my final project at UEH.
-In this project, I applied four machine learning models for Vietnamese text classification including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al. (1996)](https://dl.acm.org/doi/10.5555/234285.234289)] XGBoost [[Chen and Guestrin (2016)](https://dl.acm.org/doi/10.1145/2939672.2939785)], and PhoBert model [[LDat Quoc Nguyen and Anh Tuan Nguyen (2020)](https://arxiv.org/abs/2003.00744)] for classify Vietnamese text.
+In this project, I applied four machine learning models for Vietnamese text classification including Naive Bayes [[Mosteller and Wallace (1964)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500849)], Maxent [[Berger et al. (1996)](https://dl.acm.org/doi/10.5555/234285.234289)] XGBoost [[Chen and Guestrin (2016)](https://dl.acm.org/doi/10.1145/2939672.2939785)], and PhoBert model [[LDat Quoc Nguyen and Anh Tuan Nguyen (2020)](https://arxiv.org/abs/2003.00744)] a pretrained model based on BERT specifically for Vietnamese.
 The text processing and segmentation utilize VnCoreNLP, following preprocessing techniques from Behitek's tutorial on (https://github.com/behitek).

 ## Methodology

 Utilizing Selenium and BeautifulSoup for web scraping, this project captures data from Google Reviews, including review names, texts, ratings, and timestamps.
 Then using Model and Streamlit to build a viusal webapp.

-## Key Features

 - Automated web scraping of Google Reviews then storage in CSV format for easy accessibility
 - Comprehensive analysis of customer sentiments, visualization of review trends and patterns (Acknowledgments: A special thanks to Behitek (https://github.com/behitek) for contributions to preprocessing Vietnamese text, which significantly aided this project.)